Convict Ship Britannia III

 State of the Colony

-The loss of the Lady Shore with her provisions for the colony was a severe blow.
-Governor Hunter reported their desperate needs to the Duke of Portland when the Britannia arrived without the much needed provisions:
+The loss of the Lady Shore and her provisions was a severe blow.
+Governor Hunter wrote to the Duke of Portland about the desperate state of supplies:

 Governor Hunter to the Duke of Portland,

-There seems to have been no government accommodation for female prisoners in 1798.
-The Female Factory at Parramatta had yet to be established and the women were likely distributed amongst the free population.
+There was no government accommodation for female prisoners in 1798.
+The Female Factory at Parramatta had not yet been established.

-After disembarking her prisoners, she departed for the south sea whale fisheries.
-The Historical Records of Australia Vol., p.
-571 records Britannia, Captain Robert Turnbull arriving in Port Jackson having returned from the fisheries on 4th November 1799 with 160 tons of spermaceti oil.
+After disembarking her prisoners, Britannia departed for the South Sea whale fisheries.
+She returned on 4 November 1799 with 160 tons of spermaceti oil.

 Notes and Links